alvaroalea/QL_GoldCard/README.md

 * There is no know source of the JEDEC file for the Altera's CPLD
 * Some IC can be deprecated and not found on market.
-* No information about original has 2 or 4 copper layer, I must use 4, as I was not able to do it in only 2.
+* No information about original has 2 or 4 copper layer, I just use 4, as I was not able to do it in only 2.

 Anyway:
 * There is not error or warning on the PCB and Schematics
 * Schematics seen to be good
-* Copper side match 1:1 pictures of internet, there is 2 aditional vias for tracks I as unable to route using original design.
+* Copper side match 1:1 pictures of internet.

 For that:
 * If you take the risk and do one and it work, please let me know.